ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 cl_mute_player_after_reporting_abuse | cl | Default: true<br>Mute players reported for abuse automatically.
 cl_names_debug |  | Default: false<br>
 cl_net_buffer_ticks | cl, a, release | Default: 0<br>Number of ticks of delay for server snapshots and user commands.
-This value controls the value of cl_interp_ratio, which you should not modify directly. cl_net_showeventlisteners | cl | Default: false<br>Show listening addition/removals cl_net_showevents | cl | Default: 0<br>Dump game events to console (1=client only, 2=all).
-cl_new_user_phase | cl, a, release | Default: 0<br>0: Not Started, 1: Needs Training, 2: Training Complete, -1: Disabled
+This value controls the value of cl_interp_ratio, which you should not modify directly. cl_net_buffer_ticks_use_interp | cl | Default: true<br>If false, we smooth over packet loss by adjusting the clock synchronization to buffer packets.
+If true, we process packets immediately and use cl_interp to delay their effects cl_net_showeventlisteners | cl | Default: false<br>Show listening addition/removals cl_net_showevents | cl | Default: 0<br>Dump game events to console (1=client only, 2=all). cl_new_user_phase | cl, a, release | Default: 0<br>0: Not Started, 1: Needs Training, 2: Training Complete, -1: Disabled